Charlie Cheever: Harvard

 In 2000 Cheever was brought in front of Harvard’s Administrative Board for creating a database of the Harvard student body.
-The program enabled students to find which dorm their fellow classmates were living in.
+The program enabled students to find which dorm their classmates were living in.
 The database was quickly shut down by the Harvard administration.

-A few years later Cheever's project partially inspired fellow Harvard alum Mark Zuckerberg to create the website FaceMash.
+Cheever's project is said to have partially inspired fellow Harvard alum Mark Zuckerberg to create the website FaceMash.
 Zuckerberg later said that he considered Cheever to be a “kindred spirit”.

+He is a member of the Fly Club.

+Career

 Facebook

-Zuckerberg recruited Cheever away from Amazon to be an early engineer at Facebook.
-This hire, along with three others, was part of an initiative to shift the focus at Facebook.
+Zuckerberg recruited Cheever from Amazon to be an early engineer at Facebook.

 Cheever and Adam D’Angelo were responsible for most of the critical programming work involved with turning Facebook from a website into a platform.
-Most notably Cheever worked on Facebook Connect Authentication, the gaming platform at Facebook, and Facebook Video.
+Most notably Cheever worked on Facebook Connect Authentication, the gaming platform at Facebook, Facebook News Feed, and Facebook Video.

-Cheever became known as a top engineer at Facebook after creating one of the most important internal tools, bunnylol.
+Cheever became known as a top engineer at Facebook after creating one of the most important internal tools, BunnyLol.
 The Python tool is still used today by every engineer at Facebook.

-Expo.dev
+Quora

+Quora was founded in 2009 and headquartered in Mountain View, CA by Adam D'Angelo and Cheever.
+However, D'Angelo stayed on as CEO.
+Quora is a platform for asking and answering questions.

+Expo

-Charlie Cheever started working on Expo.dev in the summer of 2015.
-The mission was to open up mobile software development to kids.
-Expo makes it easier to develop apps using React Native for major platforms including Web, iOS and Android.
-Expo is used by large companies like Airbnb, Walmart, and Tesla.
+Cheever started working on Expo in the summer of 2015.
+The mission was to open up mobile software development to everyone.
+Expo makes it easier to develop apps using React Native for major platforms including Android, iOS and Web.
+Expo is used by large companies like Airbnb, Bluesky, Walmart, SpaceX and Tesla.